Ameliawb/podcast/README.md

 You’ll need an image for your podcast that represents your topic and style.
 This is our image, for an example.
 Images should always have a square ratio and be easy to read in a thumbnail, since they accompany your syndication, often as a tiny icon on someone’s phone.

 Happy podcasting!
 I’ll like and follow your feed if you [let me know it](https://twitter.com/ameliawb), and check out [DreamStacks](https://dreamstacks.buzzsprout.com/) to hear these strategies in real time.
+This blog post was originally posted on [Contentful's Blog.](https://www.contentful.com/blog/2020/05/06/on-the-record-how-to-start-a-podcast/)